 - Insert your user function into the script by dragging it from the User Functions pane, just like regular commands.

 - Open the user function in your script to define the parameter values.

 Note: The parameters which appear in the user function are the run-time variables used in the implementation scripts.

-Using the String Encoder in a user function:
+Use the String Encoder in a user function